m-r-davari/m-r-davari/README.md

   <source media="(prefers-color-scheme: dark)" srcset="./assets/mr_prog_dark.gif">
   <img alt="Text changing depending on mode.
 Light: 'So light!'
 Dark: 'So dark!'" src="./assets/mr_prog_light.gif">
 </picture>
+🚫 Do not copy 🚫 the Code or Idea of this project ;

 <!--
 <picture>